mlk/aoc/README.md

 * Day 1: VB6 on the Hand386 (p1, p2 has a bug and it was quicker to sense check my logic in Kotlin than debug in VB6)
 * Day 2: Kotlin on the GPD WIN mini (in desktop mode), feeling ill today.
 Just want to get it done.
+* Day 3: Kotlin on the GPD WIN mini (in desktop mode), feeling ill today.
+Just want to get it done.